spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 The command above will publish a migration in `database/migrations/landlord` that will create the `tenants` table.

 Perform this command to run that migration.
-The value of database option should be the landlord database connection name.
+The value of the database option should be the landlord database connection name.

 ```bash
 php artisan migrate --path=database/migrations/landlord --database=landlord